Routes to Professional Membership

 The Professional Assessment consists of two parts (Part I and Part II):

-- Part II should be taken within the 5-year validity period of Part I, AND after the candidates have accumulated the required years of experience for their chosen route.
+• Part II should be taken within the 5-year validity period of Part I, AND after the candidates have accumulated the required years of environment-related experience for their chosen route.

-For candidates holding HKIQEP-recognized undergraduate degrees, two pathways are available:
+For candidates holding HKIQEP-accredited undergraduate degrees, two pathways are available:

-Accumulate at least 4 years of work experience under GETS, which includes 2–3 years of formal on-the-job training followed by 1–2 years of responsible experience.
+Accumulate at least 4 years of environment-related experience under GETS, which includes 2–3 years of formal on-the-job training followed by 1–2 years of management experience.
 Candidates must also complete the Professional Assessment as outlined in the overview.

-Accumulate at least 5 years of relevant work experience, including 3 years in a management role.
+Accumulate at least 5 years of environment-related experience, including 3 years in a management role.
 Candidates must also complete the Professional Assessment as outlined in the overview.

-For candidates whose undergraduate degrees are not recognized by HKIQEP, two pathways are available:
+For candidates whose undergraduate degrees are not recognized by HKIQEP, three pathways are available:

-i) Top-up with an HKIQEP-accredited postgraduate (PG) degree AND accumulate 5 years of relevant work experience (including 3 years of management), OR
+1. i) Possess an HKIQEP accredited PG top-up degree AND accumulate 5 years of environment-related experience (including 3 years management experience), OR

-ii) Accumulate 8 years of relevant work experience (including 3 years of management) without an HKIQEP-accredited PG degree.
+2. ii) Accumulate 8 years of environment-related experience (including 3 years management experience) without an HKIQEP accredited PG top-up degree.

-Other UG degrees (non-local or non-relevant) or relevant local UG degrees without HKIQEP- accredited PG degrees: Undergo an assessment of their academic qualification and follow individualized advice based on the assessment**.
+Pathway 2.3 Other UG degrees not already defined as relevant according to Pathway 2.2 : Undergo an assessment of their academic qualification and follow individualized advice based on the assessment***.

 Route 3: Mature Route